Ultimamaximus/Ultimamaximus/README.md

 <h3> I'm a front-end web developer from the Bay Area. </h3>

-<p> I have a passion for learning languages, frameworks, and new technologies.
-I enjoy designing websites and bringing them to life with various technologies. </p>
+<p> I'm a front-end web developer with a passion for learning.
+My focus is using new technologies to create impactful websites. </p>
 </div>

 <hr>